SmartBear/swagger4j/README.md

 ## swagger4j

-A simple library for reading and writing [Swagger definitions](https://github.com/wordnik/swagger-core/wiki).
+A simple java library for reading and writing [Swagger definitions](https://github.com/wordnik/swagger-core/wiki).
 Supports both JSON and XML formats.
 The current version is reasonably in line with the latest swagger core release except that it doesn't support any of the JSON Schema/Data Model constructs yet.
 Apache 2.0 licensed.